-This proof-of-concept/demo is distributed as a virtual machine.
+For those that do not have a Linux pc, the proof-of-concept/demo is distributed as a virtual machine.
 To run it you must have VirtualBox installed on x86_64 machine running a 64 bits OS.
 The VM has been tested on Windows 10, Debian (buster), Ubuntu (Bionic Beaver), and VirtualBox 6.1 and 6.2.

 - Install the directory in your default VM folder (generally $home/VirtualBox VMs).